cbaggers/cepl/docs/000 - intro.md

 # Cepl - (Alpha)

-Cepl is a sane interface to the modern opengl api.
+Cepl is a sane interface to the modern OpenGL API.

 ### OpenGL Background

-OpenGL gets a bad rap for its api, and for good reason, it is actually 2 (pretty much) incompatible apis in one box.
+OpenGL gets a bad rap for its API, and for good reason: it is actually two (pretty much) incompatible API's in one box.

-The first api is the old fixed function pipeline and the other is the modern shader based pipeline.
-The ugly thing is that these apis often reuse functions even when the behaviour underneath is very different.
+The first API is the old fixed-function pipeline, and the second is the modern shader-based pipeline.
+The ugly thing is that these APIs often reuse function names, even when the behaviour underneath is very different.
 This makes for a very fustrating experience.

-The belief help by Cepl is that there is an good api in there, it's just very well hidden :)
+The belief held by Cepl is that there is a good API in OpenGL, it's just very well hidden :)

 ### Cepl's Goals

-- Make a sane interface to the modern opengl api.
+- Make a sane interface to the modern OpenGL API.
-- Make working opengl lispy & repl friendly
+- Make working with OpenGL lispy & repl friendly
-- Do the above without wasting performance (see perf section below)
+- Do the above without losing performance (see Performance section below)

 ### Performance

-The third and second goals can often be at odds in a project like this.
-We want to get the abosulte maximum power that it's possible to get out of common lisp *but* we also adore the repl and the power it brings.
+The third and second goals can often be at odds with each other in a project like this.
+We want to get the absolute maximum performance out of Common Lisp, *but* we also adore the repl and the power it brings.

-The goal therefore is to always have a codepath that is optimized as hard as we can (whilst being as pleasant as possible) and then in those situations where it can't be made repl friendly we have a more generic code path that sacrifices a bit of performace for coder-experience.

-There should be as little of the later as possible though.
-Very high level of abstractions tend to be geared to a certain aproach or technique and those things are best kept in a seperate library that depends on Cepl.
+The goal, therefore, is to always have a codepath that is optimized as hard as possible (whilst being as pleasant as possible).
+In those situations where the abstractions are not repl-friendly, we create a more generic codepath that sacrifices a bit of performance for coder-experience.
+This should be minimized.
+Very high levels of abstractions tend to be geared to a certain aproach or technique, and those are best kept in a seperate library that depends on Cepl.

-### Can I do 'x'?
+### Bugs and Unsupported Features

-If there is a feature in modern opengl that is good practice and is either impossible or prohibitively slow then 95% of the time that is considered a bug.
+Any commonly used features of modern OpenGL that are either impossible or prohibitively slow in Cepl are likely to be considered a bug.

-A goal is that each thing people fine that isnt going to be supported must be recorded in the [wont-support.md](./wont-support.md) file and be justified.
-We can't guarentee that the reason will be satisfying but it should be in keeping with the project.
+Another goal is to document all unsupported features in [wont-support.md](./wont-support.md) along with the justification for not supporting it.
+We can't guarentee that the reason will be satisfying, but it should be in keeping with the project.